CN-UPB/DeepCoMP/README.md

 To run DeepCoMP, use `--alg ppo --agent central`.
 For DD-CoMP, use `--alg ppo --agent multi`, and for D3-CoMP, use `--alg ppo --agent multi --separate-agent-nns`.

-Training logs, results, videos, and trained agents are saved in the `results` directory.
+By default, training logs, results, videos, and trained agents are saved in `<project-root>/results`, where `<project-root>` is the root directory of DeepCoMP.
+If you cloned the repo from GitHub, this is where the Readme is.
+If you installed via PyPi, this is in your virtualenv's site packages.
+You can choose a custom location with `--result-dir <custom-path>`.

 #### Accessing results remotely